phisinger/Strike_analysis/readme.md

 ## Data Analysis

-This part of the project will follow once, there is enough data received.
+This phase includes data validation, data cleaning, optional data augmentation, exploratory data analysis.

-This phase includes data validation, data cleaning, optional data augmentation, exploratory data analysis, focused Storytelling with data
+The location of the news article is received from the stored text if possible.
+Location data is cleaned by cross-checking it against the (countries-states-cities-database)[https://github.com/dr5hn/countries-states-cities-database].

-## Prediction
+## Storytelling with data

-Depending on the results of the Data Analytics phase and the general data quality this phase will include data modelling for prediction.
-Probably it will include components of time series forecasting.
+Show interesting facts that can be derived from the data